desmarais-lab/NetworkInference/README.md

 state_names <- rownames(policies)
 ```

 In this case the data is stored in a matrix.
 Each row corresponds to a state and each column corresponds to a policy.
 The cell entries indicate the year a state adopted a policy (or `NA` in case the policy was never adopted).
-Let's look at the upper right corner of this matrix:
+Let's look at the upper left corner of this matrix:

 ``` r
 policies[1:7, 1:7]